Article Summary

 Overall, installation and connection was fairly easy.
 If you grew up in the Dial-Up era.

-Otherwise, the app itself looks extremely dated.
+Otherwise, the app itself looks extremely dated compared to modern VPN interfaces.
 And not in a retro-chic way that hipsters love.

 To their credit, switching from server to server wasn’t difficult.
 (Except, only countries and not individual locations were shown,) There’s an option to find the best server for a specific game that you want to play, and you can set a timer which will automatically change servers at set intervals.

-To make the app work with Chrome, I had to close Chrome and open it again through their software.
-I know, weird.
+To make the app work with Chrome, we had to close Chrome and open it again through their software.
+This cumbersome process isn’t what users expect from a modern VPN in 2025.

 7. Only One Connection

-Connect to a router and that number jumps to an infinite number.
+Connect to a router and that number jumps to an infinite number with most VPN services.

 Unfortunately, as we’ve already seen, Hide All IP doesn’t work with a router.